FHappy/Morning-Exercises/README.md

 ### Mocha

-Mocha and chai are test suites that I used so that you might check your answers (calm down, we'll get to that in a second).
+Mocha and chai are test suites that I used so that you might check your answers.
 #### Installation:

 To install mocha, run this from anywhere in your terminal: